 It should be noted that these policies were written before the changes to the Use Classes Order were made, therefore uses within the A4 and A5 categories are considered to be associated uses as they were formerly contained within the A3 use class.
-The following table illustrates the diversity of uses within each frontage category / area within the town centre (percentages have been rounded).
-Diversity of uses within the primary, secondary and non-defined shopping areas
+The table opposite illustrates the diversity of uses within each frontage category / area within the town centre (percentages have been rounded).